vbevans94/Cookbook/docs/content/practices/obfuscated_build.md

 ```
 keeper {
-  traceReferences()
+  traceReferences {}
 }
 ```

 Otherwise you may want to try different version of R8.
-Look for tags [here](https://r8.googlesource.com/r8/).
-More [here](https://slackhq.github.io/keeper/configuration/#custom-r8-behavior).
+To find a version of R8 for tags in [google sources](https://r8.googlesource.com/r8/).
+More information from official keeper's configuration docs [here](https://slackhq.github.io/keeper/configuration/#custom-r8-behavior).

 ### Further reading: